 I can’t lie: I’m excited to try the Canary Flex Camera.
 After the Canary All-In-One more than surpassed my expectations, I have high hopes for the Flex.
 Best case scenario, it’s the Frasier to the All-In-One’s Cheers, but worst case scenario?
 The Joey to the All-In-One’s Friends.
 But, as usual, I remain cautiously optimistic.

 The Canary Flex Camera is an indoor/ outdoor camera that promises a magnetic 360 degree swivel base, night vision in HD, clear audio, and more.
 This camera isn’t a fair weather friend- Canary claims that the camera works in temperatures ranging from 4 to one hundred and thirteen degrees Fahrenheit.
 As most cameras require that you buy an extra piece to convert an indoor camera into an outdoor camera, I’m impressed by the Flex’s range.
 Let’s see if the Flex, like the box says, is indeed “the world’s most versatile HD security camera.”
+This Canary camera review starts now!

 What It Promises